OlehHilchenko/DeveloperInfoStorage/src/main/resources/liquibase/README.md

 Before the beginning of the assembly of the program with maven, yor must create scheme with "csuser_db" name, in mySQL.
-And create user "root" with pass "root", yor use it to access csuser_db scheme.
+And create user "csuser" with pass "csuser", yor use it to access csuser_db scheme.